Published: April 2024. Updated April 2025

 What is impact?

-There are many ways to define impact, but ultimately impact is the key change that is achieved towards the end of a journey to develop projects, services, policies, or anything that is being co-produced.
+There are many ways to define impact, but essentially impact is the key change that is achieved towards the end of a journey to develop projects, services, policies, or anything that is being co-produced.

 This resource focuses on understanding the difference co-production makes when compared with not doing co-production, as opposed to a project’s task or a service’s impact more widely.